iamapsrajput/rate-limit-api/README.md

 ## Features

-- User authentication and JWT-based authorization for secure API access.
+- User authentication and JWT-based Authorization for secure API access.
 - Generate random data of custom lengths for various use cases.
 - Rate limiting to prevent abuse and ensure fair usage of the API.
 - Admin functionality to manage rate limits for users, maintaining control.